How To Tell Allergies From A Cold

 Signs That Require a Doctor’s Visit

 If we experience severe symptoms such as high fever, difficulty breathing, or symptoms persisting beyond two weeks, it’s crucial to consult a healthcare professional.
 These could be signs of a more severe condition, such as a bacterial infection or asthma exacerbation.
+Medical imaging can also provide clarity when symptoms are ambiguous — our guide on how to tell gender from ultrasound is a good reminder of how technology assists clinical decision-making in other areas of reproductive health.

 Over-The-Counter Remedies